Suspensions of non-Brownian rods: droplet pinch-off, onset of heterogeneity and effective extensional viscosity: Effective viscosity

 Figure \ref{fig:rheo} shows typical rheological curves ((a) stress \emph{vs.} rate of shear, (b) viscosity \emph{vs.} rate of shear) obtained for rods with a given aspect ratio (50$\times$1000\micro\meter) for various volume fractions.
 We find that the suspensions are quasi-Newtonian at low concentrations and shear-thinning at higher concentrations.
 Similar curves are obtained for all aspect ratios.

 In Fig. \ref{fig:rheocomp}, we compare the effective viscosity extracted from the equivalent-fluid regime of pinch-off with the apparent shear viscosity measured in the parallel-plate rheometer.
 The two quantities are of the same order of magnitude and display the same overall trends with volume fraction and the aspect ratio.
 They should not, however, be expected to coincide numerically.
 Pinch-off probes an extensional free-surface flow with a time-dependent strain-rate history and evolving rod orientation, whereas rheometry probes a wall-bounded shear flow.
 The pinch-off measurements therefore provide an effective extensional viscosity in the sense of a geometry- and flow-dependent stress-to-strain-rate ratio, rather than a direct counterpart of $\eta(\dot\gamma)$ measured at one imposed shear rate.
 We observe here that depending on the rod dimensions, the same pinch-off configurations lead to effective viscosities smaller or larger than the shear viscosity at shear rates \unit{1}\second\reciprocal\ \ and \unit{100}\second\reciprocal\, without a well-defined trend.
+Those values of shear rates are similar to the typical minimum and maximal values of the extension rate in the pinch-off dynamics that are depicted in Figure \ref{fig:dyn}.
 The error bars in Fig. \ref{fig:rheocomp} represent the standard deviation across repeated pinch-off experiments for a given suspension.
 This deviation is smaller than the difference between the shear viscosities measured at the two shear rates.

 We use Mills' equation \cite{mills1985non} to fit the volume-fraction dependence of the viscosity:

 This equation resembles the Maron-Pierce equation $\etar = \left( 1 - \phi/\phic\right)^{-2}$, notably used by Bounoua \emph{et al.} to fit their rheology curves for suspensions of rods. \cite{bounoua2019shear,mueller2010rheology} Mills' equation is based on the simple and explicit argument that the energy dissipation at the macroscopic scale must equal the dissipation at the microscopic scale.
 The critical volume fraction \phic is a geometric parameter that describes the local environment of the particles.
 We use Mills' equation here because it includes the factor $(1-\phi)$ and can be related more directly to the local deformations of the suspending fluid in dense suspensions.\cite{thievenaz2025caging} Nevertheless, the present data using either Mills' equation or the Maron-Pierce equation gives an equally good agreement, just slightly different values for \phic.
 We obtain a good agreement between experiments and Eq. \ref{eq:mills} for all rheometer measurements, and for most pinch-off experiments.
 Pinch-off experiments with the longest rods (Fig. \ref{fig:rheocomp}h) do not fit well, probably for the same reason that they do not match Eq. \ref{eq:scaling} in Fig. \ref{fig:scaling}: the rods are too long for the suspension to be considered homogeneous in the first place.